Bloom: Division of Labor and Artificial Intelligence

 Historically, there have been two primary aspects of thought regarding the division of labor.
 One subscribes to the inevitable efficiency of production that results from the division and specialization of labor in the service of capital.
 The second identifies the dehumanizing effect of such specialization based on the notion that the developing human being wants to learn and be whole and, thus, needs to engage in a range of activities to maintain interest in life and nourish the soul.
 Plato actually speaks to both streams in his Republic—specialization is necessary to leverage individual capacities, but this necessity runs counter to the inherent holistic impulse of learning about the world and self.
 One can find elements of this argument with Adam Smith (industrialization) and Émile Durkheim (The Division of Labor in Society) as well as Karl Marx (alienation) and Ralph Waldo Emerson (self-reliance).

 Economists have to cross paths with the human and social reality of the division of labor in understanding economic life—if they want economic thinking to be practical rather than theoretical and see labor as something other than a commodity.
 Such division is a natural result of how we organize work by self-governed social processes through which individual and organizational strengths are recognized in producing the material goods we need or want.
 Contrast this with a more extreme product-centric example of an imposed division of labor, the assembly line.
 Specialization and more granularity mark the progression toward singularly focused knowledge, limited activity, and the sacrifice of human creativity—all sparked by the relentless drive for efficiency.
 In some professions such as medicine, deep but narrow specializations have led to a kind of efficiency and effectiveness of practice that can border on the miraculous in what they can accomplish.
 This statement might seem to contradict an earlier one, but in the U.S., for example, doctors also operate in a medical-economic system that has favored these kinds of specialization and subspecialization.
 In a certain sense, this approach, while celebrating research and professionalism, is still organized within a mechanistic imagination.
+The best way to really improve technology to help out in the medical facilities would be to use a value based care software to keep everything organized.

 The drive for efficiency also correlates with the needs, desires, or avarice we express in the production of capital.
 This is the modern condition of capitalism.
 It has genius and sorrow.
 Genius is in specificity—in the ability to replace a hip or heart effectively or store vast amounts of data in ever smaller real estate.
 Sorrow comes in the competitive drive for profits that plays host to all this innovation with little regard for the consequences to the human beings producing it.
 Capital seeks its own increase even as I experience gratitude for what capital has made possible.
 And people are used up or replaced in capital producing work and rarely share in the capital that accrues to the one who has the idea and organizes the labor to produce it.
 Here there does seem to be what I would call a disconnect that shows itself in the ascent of intellectual property—a monetizing and extractive factor of modern industry through which a fictive claim of ownership is made on what is essentially spiritual, the idea.
 Just as nature does, consciousness is in constant metamorphosis and evolution.
 Look at the invention and constant advancement of say an item such as a laptop.
 It is an expression of applied intelligence over time, each stage learning from the last.
 Thus, to commodify one part of this developmental process is a moral breach as well as a self-interested and false claim of rights.